Athena Herd CIC is located at High Lees Farmhouse, Wagon Lane, Paddock Wood, TN12 6PT (“Athena” "Athena Herd" or “We” or “Us” or “Our”).

 7.12 We shall not be obliged to provide any Services to You until we have accepted Your Booking for those Services.
 We may refuse to accept Your Booking for any reason (at our absolute discretion).
 A Booking Confirmation may contain a Booking number and details of your Booking.
 An Agreement will be formed when we accept Your Booking and become legally bound to provide the Services to You.
 Such acceptance takes place when we expressly accept Your Booking by sending you Booking Confirmation, whether by email, letter or any other media, which shall state that We are accepting your Booking.
 A Booking Confirmation shall take effect when it has been sent to You by Us.

 7.13 For the avoidance of doubt, payment to Us of any deposit is done so on a non-refundable basis.
 Due to the nature of Our Services payment is generally required in full at the point of making a Booking.
 A minimum of 48-hour notice is required for re-scheduling or cancelling a Booking.
 Unless we reach a different agreement, the full fee will be charged for sessions missed without such notification.
+In the event that we accept a cancellation of a Booking we reserve our right to offer you an alternative re-scheduled date for our Services.
+Please note that we do not give refunds.
+In exercising our right to try and re-schedule our Services for you, this is time limited to up to one year from the date of Booking.

 8. Provision of the Services